You are here:

 Who'll receive summary evaluations?

-As we say above, most MATs are unlikely to have one.
+As we say above, most trusts are unlikely to have one.
 They aren't just for MATs that cause Ofsted concern - the aim is to get a range.
 When selecting MATs, Ofsted will take account of information including:

 - The number of pupils and schools in the trust